YasinSyed-2099/Medical-Database-History-SQL-Analysis/README.md

 ## Acknowledgment
 This project was completed as part of my internship at Rubixe - AI Solutions Company.
-The dataset and tasks were provided by the company for learning and analysis purposes.
+The dataset and tasks were provided by the company for  analysis purposes.